Frequently Asked Questions

 How should I store Thermozell?

-The bags must be stored in a dry place and protected from sun and heat.
+The bags must be protected from UV radiation and heat, and stored in a dry place.

-The maximum storage time for Thermozell eco speed/eco (ready-mix) is 6 months.
+• The maximum storage time for the ready-mix Thermozell eco speed / eco in 80-liter bags is 6 months.

-Thermozell pro speed/pro can be stored for up to 1 year.
+• The Thermozell pro speed / pro in 200-liter bags can be stored for up to 1 year.

 Where can I dispose of Thermozell?

-For the disposal of Thermozell lightweight concrete, please contact a recycling center/a waste collection point in your area.
+To dispose of Thermozell lightweight concrete, please contact a local recycling center or waste collection facility in your area.

 If you have any questions not found, please contact our application engineering department